-External Load Sensor:
+• External Load Sensor:

-For spring suspension systems, an external electrical spring deflection sensor is installed - typically as close to the center (\pm 5 inches) as possible of an axle with linkage attached to the center of the axle (but MUST NOT be installed on a lift-axle), See Figure 3.
-Vehicles with a mechanical load sensor have the port (P42) used for sensing the air suspension system plugged.
+For spring suspension systems, an external electrical spring deflection sensor is installed - typically as close to the center (±5 inches) as possible of an axle with linkage attached to the center of the axle (but MUST NOT be installed on a lift-axle), See Figure 4.
+Vehicles with a mechanical load sensor have the Load Sensor Port (P42) used for sensing the air suspension system plugged.